-- You should submit the FAFSA by the deadlines listed above.
-You should not wait until you receive your admissions decision.
+- Submit your FAFSA by the deadlines listed above.
+You should not wait for your admissions decision.

 - Aid applications have no influence on students’ selections for admission.

 Legal residents of the state of Maryland can apply for Maryland Higher Education Commission (MHEC) aid programs.
 They offer grants and scholarships based on financial need or merit, or a combination of both.
 Many of these aid programs only require the FAFSA, but some require additional application steps.
 MHEC has a March 1 FAFSA deadline.
-For more details, visit www.mhec.state.md.us or call 410-260-4565.
+For more details, see State Aid.

-For information on scholarships from other university departments and the state of Maryland, visit www.towson.edu/scholarshipseeker.
+For information on scholarships from other university departments and the state of Maryland, visit the Scholarship Seeker.

-A wide variety of private organizations offer scholarships including businesses, foundations, and civic organizations.
+A wide variety of private organizations offer scholarships including businesses, foundations and civic organizations.
+Visit Private Scholarships.

-Institutionally based financial aid will not transfer from a prior school to Towson University, and other aid offers may change.
+Institutionally based financial aid will not transfer from a prior school to TU, and other aid offers may change.